Joint momenta-coordinates states as pointer states in quantum decoherence

 This resolution of the conjecture reinforces the conceptual bridge between decoherence theory and the concept of quantum phase-space.
-By rigorously identifying pointer states with minimum uncertainty wave packets in phase space, we demonstrate that classicality emerges precisely from those states that are maximally localized and informationally complete-maximizing predictability while minimizing dispersion and decoherence.
+By rigorously identifying pointer states with minimum uncertainty wave packets in phase space, we demonstrate that classicality emerges precisely from those states that are maximally localized and informationally complete, maximizing predictability while minimizing dispersion and decoherence.
 Our results extended the concept of phase space decoherence introduce by Brody et \textit{al}. \cite{brody} who demonstrate that phase space decoherence drives any state toward a mixture of coherent states.
 Our work explains why these particular states emerge as the robust pointer states under joint measurement dynamics.
-Our findings may contribute to broader foundational questions, including Penrose's proposal of ''gravitizing'' quantum mechanics\cite{gravitizing}.
+Our findings may contribute to broader foundational questions, including Penrose's proposal of \textit{gravitizing quantum mechanics}\cite{gravitizing}.
 It may also has practical implications: joint momenta-coordinates states emerge as natural candidates for stable qubits, resilient against decoherence.
 Such states may be directly relevant to the design of error-resistant quantum information protocols, which constitutes the main direction of our future work.